bekirahmetli/Ezan-Vakti---Gizlilik-Politikas-/gizlilik-politikasi-2025.md

 - **Location:** Used to show prayer times based on your current city.
 - **Notifications:** Used to send prayer time reminders based on user settings.
 - **Sound:** Used to play the Adhan or selected tones in notifications.
-- **Internet:** Used to update prayer times and Islamic calendar content and to access the API.
+- **Internet:** Used to update prayer times, Islamic calendar content, Friday sermons, and Quran content, and to access the APIs.

 ## 7. Policy Updates
 This privacy policy may be updated from time to time.
 Any changes will be published on this page.